Belinda Green: Early life

 Green was born in North Carlton, Melbourne, to parents Gwen and Robert.
 She moved to Sydney in her teen years, after the death of her father in 1959.
 She grew up in Blacktown in the Western Suburbs of Sydney, and is one of four siblings.
 Green attended the local public school, along with her siblings in Blacktown.
 During her teen years, Green worked as a motel cleaner, along with her mother in Nelson Bay, NSW.
-When Belinda was 18, she was approached by a model scout from Vivien's Models Agency Australia, and was scouted to be a part of their talet.
+When Belinda was 18, she was approached by a model scout from Vivien's Models Agency Australia, and was scouted to be a part of their talent roster.
 Later she signed a modelling contract with the agency.

 Pageantry

 Green began her pageantry career in 1972, where she won the title of Miss World, at the age of 20, against 73 other contestants.
 She was awarded 3000 pounds.
 The pageant was held in the Royal Albert Hall in London, on December 1.
 After this win, Actor and comedian Bob Hope invited her to entertain the American troops in Vietnam, during Christmas 1972.

 Green continued her pageantry career, being crowned Miss Australia beach girl in 1974, taking place in Perth.
 In this competition, she was awarded a gold Valiant Charger car.
 Belinda has not competed in a competition since, however has judged various; including Miss Tasmania (1999), Miss World (2004), and Best dressed tropical lady (2015).